-SGB's industry-leading global breeding, plant genomics and agronomy platform is developing high-performing energy crops with significantly improved yields and profitability.
+SGB's breeding, plant genomics and agronomy platform has developed high-performing Jatropha hybrids with significantly improved yields and profitability.

-In parallel and in support of the breeding activities, SGB is applying sophisticated genotyping and molecular breeding tools designed to shorten breeding cycles and accelerate the time to marketplace of elite planting material.
+In support of the breeding activities, SGB has applied sophisticated genotyping and molecular breeding tools designed to shorten breeding cycles and accelerate the time to marketplace of elite planting material.
 SGB scientists developed a state of the art, high throughput genotyping pipeline for multi-allelic determinations.
 This genotyping platform enables rapid and precise DNA barcoding of parental and hybrid lines with unique molecular identifiers.

-In addition to genetic performance, SGB’s team of agronomists has developed customized local agronomic protocols including irrigation, crop nutritional requirements, management of disease, insects and weeds.
-SGB is also addressing production practices associated with agronomic factors which are not directly related to the plants themselves, but rather the strategy and set up of the plantation system.
+SGB’s team of agronomists has developed customized local agronomic protocols including land preparation, irrigation, crop nutritional requirements, management of disease, insects and weeds.
+SGB is also addressing production practices and strategies for optimization of plantation systems.